quangnhat185/Self-driving_cars_toronto_coursera/Visual Perception for Self-driving Cars/Notes.md

     <p align="center"><img src="./img/template_matching.jpg" width=640></img></p><br>

     - **Gradient Computation**
-      - Conolution can be used for Image gradient computation
+      - Conolution can be used for Image gradient comyou putation
       - Image gradients are extremely useful for detection of edges and corners.
       - Define a finite difference kernel, and apply it to the image to get the image gradient.
       <p align="center"><img src="./img/gradient_computation.jpg" width=640></img></p><br>